7 Best Replacement Window Brands for Homes of 2024

 Vinyl is the most popular choice for replacement windows.
 This material, made of PVC plastic, provides a nice balance between budget and durability.

 Vinyl material is virtually maintenance-free and can be easily cleaned.
-You will choose from a selection of available colors and not have to worry about painting the frames once in place.
+You will choose from available colors and not worry about painting the frames once in place.

 Even at the lower price point, vinyl windows insulate well and will provide adequate protection on the exterior of your home.